The first few years of a tree’s life are extremely important for its health and

 Young trees are a favorite for wildlife.
 They will eat the leaves and twigs, and may damage the bark.
 It is important to protect your tree while it is young.
 You must:

-- Enclose your tree with a protective barrier like a chicken wire fence or a fine wildlife net.
+- Enclose your tree with a protective barrier like a 4-5′ tall steel or chicken wire fence.

-- If possible, fence the tree in until the leaves are out of a Deer’s reach.
-After that point, focus on protecting the trunk from buck rub until the tree has matured.
+- If possible, fence the tree in until the leaves are out of a deer’s reach.
+After that point, protect the trunk from buck rub by placing a bark-guard around it.

 Mulching around your tree will: